James Tucker Airport

 James Tucker Airport (also known as James Tucker Perry County Airport) is a county-owned, public-use airport located three nautical miles (6 km) southwest of the central business district of Linden, a town in Perry County, Tennessee, United States.
 The airport is located on the Atlanta and Memphis sectional charts.
-Opened in October, 1962, the airport was originally known as Perry County Airport prior to being renamed in honor of a local citizen in 2016.
+Construction of the airport was completed in 1962 t a cost of $218,482.
+Originally known as Perry County Airport, it was renamed in honor of a local citizen in 2016.
 Efforts to bring an airport to Perry County date back to 1946.
 A group of students from a local high school petitioned the county to construct a public airport after having been introduced to aviation through the donation of a Link Trainer to the school.
 An annual air show was held at the airport in the 1960s.

 James Tucker Airport is categorized a nonprimary basic airport in the National Plan of Integrated Airport Systems, and is unclassified in the FAA's General Aviation Airport asset role system (the only airport in Tennessee listed as unclassified).